Ginger

 Did You Know?

-- 3.Medieval Europeans considered ginger so valuable that a pound of ginger cost as much as a live sheep, making it a status symbol among the wealthy
+- 1.Medieval merchants considered ginger worth its weight in gold; in 14th-century Europe, a pound of ginger cost as much as a live sheep

 Classic Combinations